Remember all the things you loved in the noughties?

 You like modernity.
 You like your iPhone, and WhatsApp and Uber.
 You like online shopping, and you like that you are undeniably much, much cooler now than you ever were in your teens.

 But sometimes – in quiet moments – you remember those teen years.
-When you had MSN, and went to discos, and watched television when it actually broadcast, and talked about it in form class the next day, rather than on Netflix, alone, in bed.
+When you had MSN, and went to discos, hardly payed for an antenna system and watched television when it actually broadcast, and talked about it in form class the next day, rather than on Netflix, alone, in bed.

 These are all our other favourite things and moments of the noughties.